smalltide/github-travis-ecs/README.md

 # github-travis-ecs
 ![build status](https://api.travis-ci.org/smalltide/github-travis-ecs.svg?branch=master "build status")
-Use github and travis-ci to build docker image and push to AWS ECR, then use AWS ECS Cluster to run container service.
+Use github and travis-ci to build docker image and push to AWS ECR, then use AWS ECS Cluster or AWS Batch to run container service.

 ### Skills
 1. GitHub